Let's Talk sessions are on hold until we are able to offer this resource again.

-Let’s Talk is available via Teams Monday-Friday, 1PM-1:30 PM for Summer B (June 28-August 20).
+See above for dates and times.
 You will not need to pre-register for Let's Talk, but you will be required to use your USF email account to join the MS Teams meeting.
 If another student is already meeting with a consultant, you will remain in a virtual waiting room until the prior meeting ends.

 Who Should Attend Let’s Talk?

 - Students trying to decide whether or not to pursue formal counseling and would like more information about the process.